samirduran43-code/shaders/README.md

 # shaders and UI
 useful  shader for reshade

-originally developed for warhammer 40k inquisitor
--use DownsampleSSAO for better look and Colors or ColorMatrix
+originally developed for warhammer 40k inquisitor but use with any reshade install -use DownsampleSSAO for better look and Colors or ColorMatrix

 NEW! astra and cog